2026 Update for the Grand Canyon North Rim

 COHH Pro Tip: Do not sign yourself up for the Grand Canyon rim to rim hike if you are NOT willing to seriously train and plan.
 Let us show you how to plan for the trip ahead of time and how to train for at least 12 weeks out.

-All services on the North Rim are expected to re-open on May 15th, 2025 (subject to change).
+All services on the North Rim are typically expected to re-open mid-May each year (subject to change).
 Check for current updates on the North Rim.

-FYI: The North Rim Campground will be closed for the winter between October 16, 2024, and May 14, 2025.
+The North Rim Campground will be open through October 15th 2026.
+It is always closed for the winter between October 16 and at least May 14.
 North Rim roads are closed to all vehicles between December 1st and May 14th, and no visitor services are available.
-During these winter months backpackers, snowshoers, and cross-country skiers are permitted to use the hiker/biker site in the North Rim Campground —provided a backcountry use permit has been obtained in advance.
+During these winter months backpackers, snowshoers, and cross-country skiers are typically permitted to use the hiker/biker site in the North Rim Campground —provided a backcountry use permit has been obtained in advance.

 In conclusion, we cover in full detail, with stunning pictures, the two different day hikes we successfully completed in the Grand Canyon corridor: